bitshares/bitshares-ui/app/help/en/introduction/bitshares.md

 # BitShares
-This is the reference wallet of BitShares Blockchain which connects to BitShares Blockchain nodes (BitShares-core).
+This is the reference wallet of BitShares Blockchain which connects to BitShares Blockchain nodes (bitshares-core).

 This reference wallet is a browser based wallet, which means your keys are stored locally in your browser and never leaves it while using the wallet.
 You should never expose your keys to anyone as transactions are signed locally before transmitting them to a node.